-Living History
+Living Histories

 A New Monumental Archival Installation by Nikesha Breeze

-Biennale of Sydney 2026
+Premiering at the Biennale of Sydney 2026

 This immersive sculptural and performance installation reanimates the narratives of African Americans interviewed in the 1930s United States Federal Writers Project “Born into Slavery.”
 A vast oral history archive of over 2500 first hand accounts of African American elders who experienced enslavement as children.
 Breeze excavates these stories to create a living memory of embodied ritual, ancestral witness, and monumental sculptural presence.